GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

 #### Viewing the outputs from *FastQC*

 `FastQC` generates output reports in `.html` files that can be viewed in a standard web browser.
-Unfortunately, these can not be viewed from within the standard NeSI terminal environment.
-In day-to-day usage, it will be necessary to download the resulting files using `scp` and view them on your computer.

 Fortunately, if you're currently using the terminal within `Jupyter hub` for today's session, we can open the `.html` files directly from here: